 In 1904 Kensington, London-born Gilbert Keith "G.K."
 Chesterton (1874-1936) ("the Prince of Paradox") pub.
 The Napoleon of Notting Hill; set in 1984 London, when the govt. doesn't care.
 In 1905 he pub.
 The Club of Queer Trades (short stories).
 In 1908 he pub.
 The Man Who Was Thursday: A Nightmare; about anarchists and spies, with a Roman Catholic moral; inspires Michael Collins with the idea that "If you didn't seem to be hiding nobody hunted you out."
 In 1909 he pub.
 The Club of Queer Trades (short stories); also The Ball and the Cross.
 In 1911 he pub.
 The Innocence of Father Brown, introducing amateur detective Father Brown, who is featured in 53 short stories pub. in 1910-36, based on Bradford, Yorkshire parish priest John Monsignor O'Connor (1870-1952), who helps him convert from Anglicanism to Roman Catholicism in 1922; first of a series; "The miracle book of 1911" - Saturday Evening Post.
 In 1914 he pub.
 The Flying Inn; the Ottoman Empire conquers Britain and imposes Sharia.
 In 1935 he pub.
 The Scandal of Father Brown.I

-In 1906 Allegheny City (Pittsburgh), Penn.-born Mary Roberts Rinehart (nee Mary Ella Roberts) (1876-1958) pub. her first novel The Man in Lower Ten.
+In 1906 Allegheny City (Pittsburgh), Penn.-born "American Agatha Christie" Mary Roberts Rinehart (nee Mary Ella Roberts) (1876-1958) pub. her first novel The Man in Lower Ten.
 In 1908 she pub.
-The Circular Staircase; her first bestseller; the first "had-I-but-known" novel; "a middle-aged spinster is persuaded by her niece and nephew to rent a country house for the summer, which turns out to belong to a banker who has hidden stolen securities in the walls.
+The Circular Staircase; her first bestseller; the first "had-I-but-known" novel; "A middle-aged spinster is persuaded by her niece and nephew to rent a country house for the summer, which turns out to belong to a banker who has hidden stolen securities in the walls."
 In 1930 she pub.
 The Door, which allegedly coins the cliched phrase "the butler did it".